Pam Houston

-Pam Houston (born January 9, 1962 in Trenton, New Jersey) is an American author of short stories, novels and essays.
+Pam Houston (born January 9, 1962, in Trenton, New Jersey) is an American author of short stories, novels and essays.
 She is best known for her first book, Cowboys Are My Weakness (1992), which has been translated into nine languages, and which won the 1993 Western States Book Award.
-Also, "Cowboys Are My Weakness" was named a New York Times Notable Book in 1992.
+Cowboys Are My Weakness was named a New York Times Notable Book in 1992.

 Houston's stories have been selected for volumes of Best American Short Stories, The O. Henry Awards, The Pushcart Prize, and Best American Short Stories of the Century.
 She is a winner of the Western States Book Award, the WILLA award for contemporary fiction, and The Evil Companions Literary Award, and multiple teaching awards.

 Major themes in Houston's work include relationships between men and women, the outdoors, animals and childhood trauma.

 Personal life

-Houston was raised in Bethlehem, Pennsylvania, to an actress and a businessman.
+Houston was raised in Bethlehem, Pennsylvania.
+Her parents were an actress and a businessman.
 She attended Denison University in Ohio, graduating in 1983 with a BA in English.
 She held several odd jobs before entering a graduate program at the University of Utah.
+She took up an appointment as the Lois and Willard Mackey Chair in Creative Writing at Beloit College in the academic year 2002-2003.
 She currently teaches in the MFA program at U.C.
-Davis, and at the Institute for American Indian Arts in Santa Fe.
+Davis, and at the Institute of American Indian Arts in Santa Fe.
 She directs the nonprofit Writing By Writers which puts on non-university based writing conferences across the American West and in France.
 Houston currently lives on a ranch at 9,000' above sea level in Colorado, near the headwaters of the Rio Grande River.